 *This post contains affiliate links.
 If you click, I get a small percentage.
 I only share products that I fully stand behind and/or have already used myself, and I would link to them even without compensation.

 Let’s talk big picture goal setting.
 There was a time when I thought setting goals was a waste of time.
 I didn’t care to think 5 years out — or even 1 year out.
 I wanted to be in the moment and respond to what was thrown at me.
 That route is fine for some.
-But if you are only reactive and never proactive towards a purpose, then you won’t succeed as an entrepreneur.
-And when you’re an entrepreneur (and especially an entrepreneur who has kids to take care of) you need a plan and a roadmap or you will get nowhere.
+But it never actually got me where I wanted to go.

 1. Focus on the feeling